 Clearing up the confusion.
 So, what is coliving?
 As we define it, coliving is a modern form of housing where residents share living space and a set of interests, values, and/or intentions.
 It’s a new take on an old idea, imagined by a millennial generation that values things like openness and collaboration, social networking, and the sharing economy.

 Fundamentally, coliving is a cultural distinction, as it can encompass many structural forms, including rental and ownership, urban and rural.
 Still, in its current embodiment, coliving tends to be urban and integrated into a single building, house, or apartment.
 And the demographics tend towards 20 and 30 something professionals more than families, boomers, and retirees.

 What’s different?
-The communes and back-to-the-land movement of the ‘60s were the first renaissance of community in our modern, individualistic society.
+The communes and back-to-the-land movement of the ‘60s were the first renaissance of community in our modern, industrial society.
 Due to its counterculture nature, these communities tended to be very activist and isolationist oriented.
-Their goal was to get away from society and create micro-utopias, as a counterpoint to a hopeless and failing society (pardon my embellishment).
+Their goal was to get away from society and create micro-utopias, as a counterpoint to the popular culture that no longer shared their values.

-More recently, the terms intentional community and eco-villages have become popular.
-Both tend to be more rurally-centric and land-based models of community, with a strong focus on sustainable living.
-Confusingly, intentional community has become popular as a general term for communal living.
+More recently, the terms intentional community and eco-village have become popular.
+Both tend to be rural and land-based models of community living, with a strong focus on sustainable living.
+Confusingly, intentional community has become popular as a general term for communal living as well.

 Last but not least, there is the co-op house.
 “Co-ops” are an outgrowth of the student cooperative movement, and are often found at or surrounding major colleges and universities.
 Culturally, they tend to be centered around socialist principles and political activism.
 In some cases, they are also cooperatively owned, though this is not a requirement.
 Co-ops in many cases could be considered coliving, though they may not self-identify with the term.